tgong1/Shiny-SV/README.md

 Shiny-SoSV provides an interactive and visual platform for users to easily explore the impact of different parameters on the power to detect somatic structural variants derived from short-read whole genome sequencing.
 Therefore, it enables users to rapidly address essential questions related to their study design.

 If you use the Shiny-SoSV, please cite:</br>
-Tingting Gong, Vanessa M Hayes, Eva KF Chan.
-Shiny-SoSV: A web app for interactive evaluation of somatic structural variant calls.
-BioRxiv 668723; doi: https://doi.org/10.1101/668723
+Gong T, Hayes VM, Chan EKF (2020) Shiny-SoSV: A web-based performance calculator for somatic structural variant detection.
+PLoS ONE 15(8): e0238108. https://doi.org/10.1371/journal.pone.0238108

 # Launch Shiny-SoSV
 Shiny-SoSV does not need to be installed and is hosted on Shinyapps.so: https://hcpcg.shinyapps.io/Shiny-SoSV/.